How to Get a Florida Real Estate License Without Losing Weeks

 Scenario 4: The Retake Decision

 You scored 72 on the state exam.
 Three points short of passing.
-Pearson VUE allows you to retake in 24 hours.
+Pearson VUE currently allows candidates to schedule after a 24-hour wait.
 Should you schedule a retake for tomorrow?

 A score of 72 means you missed 28 questions.
 Three points short feels close, but it represents knowledge gaps in multiple content areas.
 Your score report shows performance by topic.
 The topics where you scored lowest are the topics where you need additional study.
 Retaking tomorrow without addressing those gaps is likely to produce a similar result.

-The data supports this: the retaker pass rate is approximately 36%, compared to 52 to 56% for first-time takers.
-The retakers who pass are the ones who change their approach.
-The retakers who fail again are the ones who assume they were "almost there" and just need different questions.
+The retakers who improve are usually the ones who change their approach.
+The retakers who struggle again are the ones who assume they were "almost there" and just need different questions.

 Review your score report by content area.
 Identify the 2 to 3 topics where you lost the most points.
 Spend 2 to 3 weeks working through practice questions in those specific areas.
 If a topic like contracts or brokerage relationships was a weak spot, read the dedicated guide for that topic.
 Retake when you are scoring above 80% on practice exams.